A Damsel in Distress, by P. G. Wodehouse

 “He’s stiff.”

 “Yes, of course, that’s how he strikes people at first.
-The first time I met him, I though he was an awful stiff.
+The first time I met him, I thought he was an awful stiff.
 But you should see him in his moments of relaxation.
 He’s one of those fellows you have to get to know.
 He grows on you.”

 “Yes, but look at that affair with the policeman in London.
 Everybody in the county is talking about it.”